LED lighting technologies: evaluating performance and financial considerations

 IES The Illuminating Engineering Society has approved this course for 6 CEUs.

-WI-DSPS Wisconsin Department of Safety and Professional Services has approved this course for 6 CEUs for the following credentials: Journeyman Electrician License and Master Electrician License.
+WI-DSPS Wisconsin Department of Safety and Professional Services has approved this course for 6 CEUs for the following credentials: Commercial Electrical Inspector Certification, Journeyman Electrician License, Master Electrician License.

 WI PE This course qualifies for up to 6 PDHs for professional engineers in the state of Wisconsin.
-The registrant must verify that the course content is related to their area of professional practice (more information)
+The registrant must decide if this is a qualifying course as defined in the relevant Wisconsin Administrative Code (more information).

 Lighting trends, incumbent lighting technologies, upcoming codes